kekaze/powerplant-erp-management/README.md

 * Specialists can access WORs with status: 'For approval', 'Approved', and 'Closed'
 * Admin cannot access WOR pages
 * Admin pages cannot be accessed by other roles

+## Troubleshoot
+* (Windows OS) If you encounter a problem during <code>bundle install</code> pertaining to a missing "yaml.h" file, you have 2 options:
+   1. Faster solution: Add to Gemfile: `gem "psych", "~>3.0.0"`.
+Re-run `bundle install`
+   2. Longer solution: Manually install the `libyaml` development package by opening the MSYS2 Terminal (which was installed together with Ruby) and run <code>pacman -S mingw-w64-x86_64-libyaml</code>.
+Check if it successfully installed the yaml.h file in `/mingw64/include/` directory.
+Then re-run `bundle install`

+* (Windows OS) Upon running `rails server`, it may provide an error saying "Your ExecJS runtime JScript isn't supported by autoprefixer-rails, please switch to Node.js (V8) or mini_racer (V8)":
+  1. Faster Solution: Install Nodejs or mini_racer gem file
+  2. Longer solution: Try installing the gem: autoprefixer-rails in version 10.4.16.0